hoabka/saa-c02-labs/organization-lab/README.md

 ### Create your SCPs

-Now that service control policies are enabled in your organization, you can create the three policies that you need for this tutorial.
+Now that service control policies are enabled in your organization, you can create the policy that you need for this tutorial.
-To create the first SCP that blocks CloudTrail configuration actions
+To create the first SCP that blocks S3 actions

 1. Navigate to the [Policies](https://console.aws.amazon.com/organizations/v2/home/policies) page, and then choose Service Control Policies.